iotaledger/docs/ixi/graph/Spec.md

 A vertex is a bundle fragment.
 It points to one data and many vertices.
 The data is referenced by hash (of its bundle fragment tail) in the extra data digest of the vertex (in its bundle fragment tail).
 The signature or message fragment of the rest of the bundle fragment contains a list of edges to other vertices (by their bundle fragment tail hash).

+The first trit of the tag of each transaction in the vertex bundle fragment can indicate if it is the last transaction in the bundle fragment (1 if last).
+The last transaction in the vertex bundle fragment can indicate the number of edges following this trit (in 3 or 4 trits, it's a maximum of 27).

 ### Compound Vertex

 One data fragment may have many vertices which point to it.
 Each vertex is independent of the others, but collectively, these are known as a compound vertex, and may be used to create cyclic graphs in context of data relationships.